 Calendar of School Holiday Events

-The events listed in our April school holidays calendar are mostly free or cheap and don’t required pre-booking.
+The events listed in our April school holidays calendar are mostly free, cheap or good value for money.
 And we still have a TONNE to enter!
 In the meantime, visit the events section of our Facebook page for a more complete list.